Cover for Robert Widing Lawson's Obituary

 Concord, Massachusetts

 Inspired by the Beatles, Bob’s love of music was an essential thread throughout his life.
 After college, Bob and Janet built Blue Jay Studio, a world-class recording studio, under a hill in Carlisle, MA.
 Bob managed the studio from 1979 to 2001.
 It became a hub for the vibrant local music community, and also a place that attracted greats like Yo-Yo Ma, Billy Joel, and Aerosmith, and which produced Gold, Platinum, and Grammy-winning records.
-After Blue Jay, Bob put his creativity to work in video production.
+Helping artists create was immensely satisfiying to Bob, but he also derived tremendous satisfaction from the opportunity the studio created for his recording engineers, who continued to have great careers after the studio was sold.

-Active in Concord and easily recognizable by his Henry David Thoreau beard, Bob volunteered with TriCon Church, Mass Audubon, and the Concord Climate Action Network.
-He co-authored “Birding by Ear,” a Peterson Field Guide, and created “The Kids Collection of Greatest Classics,” a three-volume set of classical melodies for children.
+Active in Concord and easily recognizable by his Henry David Thoreau beard, Bob was a founding member of ConcordCAN (climate action netword) and a passionate environmentalist.
+He volunteered with TriCon Church and the Mass Audubon Society, where he led bird walks for decades.
+He co-authored “Birding by Ear,” a series of audio field guides published by Houghton Mifflin in the Peterson Field Guide series.
+He also created “The Kids Collection of Greatest Classics,” a three-volume set of classical melodies for children, which won a Children’s Choice award.

 Bob had a sense of humor and life-force that drew people to him.
 He maintained strong relationships from all phases of his life, and was grateful for reaching his 50th anniversary with Janet; for his three grandchildren, Grace, Logan, and James; and for new family members Maddy Tillotson and Santi Dueñas.
 In his last year, his devoted friends and family showed up for him, a testament to a life well-lived.